Allandrow/React-TS-dataTable/COMPONENTS.md

 - Calculating the first/last index of results shown
 - If data.length is different from filteredData.length, render a different text layout

+### Use Cases

+- No data display
+- No filter result display
+- Filtered display
+- default display

 <br>